andymeneely/squib/README.md

 ```
 Then go to [http://localhost:8808/docs/squib/file/README.md](http://localhost:8808/docs/squib/file/README.md)

 If you're viewing this on Github, you might see some confusing tags like `{include:file:...}` - these are directives for YARD to show the embedded examples.
+Github doesn't render those and you might find them helpful.

-Also, RubyDoc.info is buggy and doesn't support `{include:file...}` directive properly, so these online links will still not show the samples inline
+Also, RubyDoc.info linked from RubyGems is buggy and doesn't support `{include:file...}` directive properly, so the embedded samples will also not show up there.

 ## Squib API